 Energy Watch Partnership

-The Santa Barbara County Energy Watch Partnership is a program designed to promote and implement energy efficiency in government, businesses, and residential homes.
-It is funded by PG&E and Southern California Gas, and the program is administered by the Santa Maria Valley Chamber of Commerce.
+The Santa Barbara County Energy Watch Partnership is a program designed to promote and implement energy efficiency in government, businesses, school districts and special districts.
+It is funded by Southern California Gas, and the program is administered by the Santa Maria Valley Chamber of Commerce.

 How successful has the program been?